 One of our principal attributes is our relationship with EQT.
 Headquartered in Pittsburgh, Pennsylvania in the heart of the Appalachian Basin, EQT is an integrated energy company with an emphasis on natural gas production, gathering and transmission.
 EQT conducts its business through two business segments: EQT Production and EQT Midstream.
-EQT Production is one of the largest natural gas producers in the Appalachian Basin with 8.3 Tcfe of proved natural gas, NGLs, and crude oil reserves across approximately 3.6 million gross acres as of December 31, 2013, of which approximately 580,000 gross acres were located in the Marcellus Shale.
-EQT Midstream provides transmission, storage and gathering services for EQT's produced gas and to third parties in the Appalachian Basin
+EQT Production is one of the largest natural gas producers in the Appalachian Basin with 10.0 Tcfe of proved natural gas, natural gas liquids and crude oil reserves across approximately 3.4 million gross acres as of December 31, 2015, of which approximately 630,000 gross acres were located in the Marcellus Shale.